SuldinVyacheslav/Inertia-MolecularDynamics/README.md

 * Maxwell velocity distribution
 * Periodic boundary conditions.

-The mechanism for constructing graphs of the researchng quantities is also implemented.
+The mechanism for constructing graphs of the researching quantities is also implemented.
-With the help of the above algorithms and formula for calculating the moment, influence on the motion of Brownian particles , caused by the moment of the inertia center is obtained.
+With the help of the above algorithms and formula for calculating the moment, influence on the motion of Brownian particles, caused by the moment of the inertia center is obtained.

 ## Demonstration

 <p align="center">
       <img src="https://i.ibb.co/jGYJjqZ/left-online-video-cutter-com.gif">
 </p>

 ## Dependencies
 * SFML 2.0+ development headers and library